dynatrace-partners/TechLab-Environment-Automation/README.md

 name | Cost Center | This will be the name of our tag.
 Be sure to provide a meaningful name for each tag you create. type | PROCESS_GROUP | This is the entity we want our rule to be applied to, in our case we will choose process group. enabled | true | This means we want the rule to active straight away.
-If you are setting something up in advance you may set this to false and enable it later. valueFormat | \{HostGroup:Name\} | For our environment tag we want to set the value to the host group name, so we set this to the property HostGroup:Name. propagationTypes | PROCESS_GROUP_TO_HOST & PROCESS_GROUP_TO_SERVICE | This tells the rule that we want to also push the tag to Host and Service level for matching process groups. key | HOST_GROUP_NAME | We will set a condition to say only apply the tag if a host group exists
+If you are setting something up in advance you may set this to false and enable it later. valueFormat | \{HostGroup:Name\} | For our Cost Center tag we want to set the value to the host meta data property Cost_Center, so we set this to the property Host:Environment:Cost_Center. propagationTypes | PROCESS_GROUP_TO_HOST & PROCESS_GROUP_TO_SERVICE | This tells the rule that we want to also push the tag to Host and Service level for matching process groups. key | HOST_CUSTOM_METADATA, source: ENVIRONMENT, key: Cost_Center | We will set a condition to say only apply the tag if a cost center exists

 **Tests**